Pazemo/docs/source/index.html.old.md

 3. Choose the best tool for you

-- You don’t necessarily need to integrate with the API to make a large number of withdraws.
+- You don’t necessarily need to integrate with the API to make a large number of payouts.
 We have two ways you can do it:

 - Batch payments.
 Create and send up to 1,000 transfers with just one payment using our Batch Payments tool.
 All you need to do is fill a CSV file with all the transfer details, upload it to Pazemo, and pay for the batch.
 No development effort needed.